-In the spring of 2011, the river migrated into the north streambank at the Rancho San Carlos Road Bridge (see Figure XVII-4).
+In the spring of 2011, the river migrated into the north streambank downstream of the Rancho San Carlos Road Bridge.
 In the winter of 2017, during a series of high flows, erosion started taking place on the south side of the river.
-This reach has become unstable and the District will propose a restoration project that would stabilize the streambanks.
+This reach has become unstable and the District is proposing a restoration project that would stabilize the streambanks in the summer of 2018.
 If no work to stabilize the streambank is carried out, it is likely that the river will continue to erode property along the southern and northern streambanks and there will be additional loss of mature riparian forest.